boz/kail/README.md

 ### Downloading

 Kail binaries for Linux and OSX can be found on the [latest release](https://github.com/boz/kail/releases/latest) page.
-Download and install into your `$GOPATH/bin` with:
+Download and install into your `$GOPATH/bin`.

 ### Running in a cluster with `kubectl`